 The PREA group’s primary goal will be to offer a safe sharing space for advocates to discuss their experiences and learn from others engaged in similar work.

-The queer caucus will gather LGBTQIA advocates across Oregon for regular meetings, peer support, and collaborative projects to further our work.
+The queer caucus gathers LGBTQIA advocates across Oregon for regular meetings, peer support, and collaborative projects to further our work.